Waldemar-DataScience/Customers-Segmentation/README.md

-# Portfolio Project 2 – Clusterisation
+# Portfolio Project 2 – Clustering

 ## Customers Segmentation

 ### General Overview
-The business aim of the project is to divide  customers of an internet shop into similar groups.
+The business aim of the project is to divide  customers of an internet shop into several groups.
 Such a division  allow us  better address  different promotion strategies.

 Used in the project  raw data contains the goods purchased  by client, their quantity,  unit price and time of transaction.

 Such a data organisation need to be transformed into a table where each client is represented by one row.
 To make it as simple as possible but still business valuable we calculate two parameters: the *Frequency of Purchase* and the *Mean Value of Purchase*.
-After that we perform clusterisation and the business analyse of results.
+After that we perform clustering and the business analyse of results.

 ### Data Used
 I used the public available data stets available in